 The word ‘frumpy’ was first used in the 1840’s, and can also be described as plain, unshapely, and unappealing.
 I know.
 Those terms are a bit off-putting, but if we’re being honest, maybe there is a bit of truth in them when we look in the mirror.

 All that said, if you’re reading this post and thinking, “well, that’s certainly not me…I am quite happy with how I look, my style of clothing, and there is nothing about me that anyone would say was frumpy!”, I say that’s awesome, girlfriend.
-You might want to just skip right on to another fashion Casual Fashion Ideas and Tips for Women Over 50topic that is more relatable.
+You might want to just skip right on to another fashion topic that is more relatable.
 Because frankly, we don’t all struggle with the same things in our lives, do we?

 So take this bit of advice and encouragement if it is applicable to you at this time in your life.
 Keep an open mind and a willingness to try something new, and that frumpy look you’re concerned about will be a thing of the past!